Minyus/pipelinex/README.md

 Kedro pipelines can be productionized using:
 - [kedro-airflow](https://github.com/quantumblacklabs/kedro-airflow): converts a Kedro pipeline into Airflow Python operators.
 - [kedro-docker](https://github.com/quantumblacklabs/kedro-docker): builds a Docker image that can run a Kedro pipeline
+- [kedro-argo](https://github.com/nraw/kedro-argo): converts a Kedro pipeline into an Argo (backend of Kubeflow) pipeline

 ## Enhanced YAML interface for Kedro pipelines